angularsen/UnitsNet/README.md

 The purpose of this app is to show how to create an `IValueConverter` in order to bind XAML to quantities.

-NOTE: A lot of reflection and complexity was introduced due to not having a base type.
+NOTE: A lot of reflection and complexity were introduced due to not having a base type.
 See #371 for discussion on adding base types.

 ### <a name="precision"></a>Precision and Accuracy

 A base unit is chosen for each unit class, represented by a double value (64-bit), and all conversions go via this unit.
-This means there will always be a small error in both representing other units than the base unit as well as converting between units.
+This means that there will always be a small error in both representing other units than the base unit as well as converting between units.

 Units.NET was intended for convenience and ease of use, not highly accurate conversions, but I am open to suggestions for improvements.